oktadev/okta-blog/_source/_posts/2020-12-10-introducing-okta-cli.md

 **NOTE:** When you run `okta start`, your Okta Org URL and API Token are stored in: `~/.okta/okta.yaml`.
 It's the information in this file that the Okta CLI uses to perform operations on your Okta Org, like provisioning new OAuth 2.0 Clients.

-## More Stuff You can Do with the Okta CLI
+## More Stuff You Can Do with the Okta CLI

 So far, this post has shown you how to get started with the Okta CLI.
 What if you already have an Okta Org?
 What if you already have code you're working on and want to integrate it with Okta?